-Laodifang (literally ‘old place’) is a cool lookout point on the ridge to the north of the Keelung River and Songshan Airport, with this view out over Taipei:
+Laodifang (literally ‘old place’) is a cool lookout point on the ridge to the north of the Keelung River and Songshan Airport, with cracking views out over Taipei:

 It’s famous as a place to watch the planes landing & taking off, but whether you’re a plane geek or not it’s really just a great place to hike up to above the city.

 You can see Laodifang, 老地方, near the Jiantan end of the marked trail.
-Basically the route options are to just go up & down Mt Jiantan from Jiantan Station (Red Line), or go up Mt Jiantan and along to Laodifang before going back down the same way; or for a longer hike, you can push on beyond Laodifang to Mt Wenjian (aka Mt Jiannan) and descend to Neihu from there (finishing at Jiannan Road Station on the Brown Line) or carry on to the Koxinga Temple and descend to the National Palace Museum on the north side of the ridge.
-Or you can keep going even further to Jinmian Rocks and descend to Neihu from there (finishing at Xihu Station on the Brown Line), or you can keep going all the way to Bishan Temple and descend to the Dahu Park area at the other end of Neihu (also on the Brown Line).
+Basically for a short hike you can just go up & down Mt Jiantan from Jiantan Station (Red Line), or go up Mt Jiantan and along to Laodifang before going back down the same way; or for a longer hike you can carry on past Laodifang to Mt Wenjian and the Koxinga Temple, then either descend to the National Palace Museum (on the north side of the ridge) or keep going even further to Jinmian Rocks and descend to Neihu from there (finishing at Xihu Station on the Brown Line).
+You can also keep going all the way to Bishan Temple and descend to the Dahu Park area at the other end of Neihu (also on the Brown Line).

 Starting from Jiantan Station, come out of exit 3, cross the main road to the east side (towards the mountain, away from Shilin Night Market), and turn south (right).
 It’s about a 7 or 8-minute walk to the trailhead, passing this giant bowling pin on the way: